 - As is the case in most civil law jurisdictions, marriage and divorce planning requires that attention be paid to the 'matrimonial regime', namely those rules that govern the holding of the spouses' assets during marriage and their distribution on death or divorce.
 Future spouses can chose a regime and, to an extent, tailor it to their wishes by entering into a marriage contract.
 In the absence of a marriage contract, spouses are deemed to have chosen the civil law default regime of community property.
 In both cases, and subject to certain conditions, they may decide to adopt a different matrimonial regime during marriage.

 - Future spouses and married couples cannot contract on the matter of compensatory payments (clean break) on divorce, as the matter is in the hands of the divorce judge, who adjudges the matter in accordance with criteria set out in the civil code, but, within those criteria, at his or her discretion.

 - Tax planning in family law naturally remains a critical aspect of proper planning, notably when several jurisdictions are involved.

-France is attractive again because of a more investor-friendly tax system and of a civil law environment that is more flexible than it ever was, notably in cross-border situations.
+France is attractive again because of a more investor-friendly tax system and a civil law environment that is more flexible than it ever was, notably in cross-border situations.

 i Introduction to personal taxation for individuals